‘Dancing With The Stars’: Does Nick Viall Deserve Better Scores?

 — Nick Viall (@viallnicholas28) March 20, 2017

 At the end of the night, Dancing With The Stars was forced to say goodbye to yet another contestant.
 Last week, comedian Chris Kattan was the first to be booted from the ballroom, while this week it was music icon, Charo.
-Charo and her partner, Keo, received the lowest amount of scores and viewer votes, leaving them at the bottom of the leader board.
-Charo said she loved doing the show and would recommend it to anyone.
+Charo and her partner, Keo received the lowest amount of scores and viewer votes, leaving them at the bottom of the leader board.
+Charo said she loved doing the show, and would recommend it to anyone.

 “I made a beautiful friend and I got connected with Keo.
 This is not a job, this is an incredible experience and I recommend this to everybody.”